Introducing "hoto," a dish you'll want to eat during the chilly autumn and winter!

 - Preparation:

-Cut the chicken into bite-sized pieces, and cut the carrots, burdock root, onion, pumpkin, and taro into bite-sized pieces.
-Fold the dried noodles into 2cm cubes. - To make the soup
+Cut the chicken into bite-sized pieces, and cut the carrots, burdock root, onions, pumpkin, and taro into appropriate sizes.
+Break the dried noodles into 2cm squares. - the broth into a soup

-, add the stock to a pot and bring to a boil.
-First, add the chicken and remove any scum, then add the vegetables (except for the pumpkin and taro) and simmer over medium heat. - the ingredients
+pot and bring it to a boil.
+First, add the chicken and remove any scum, then add the vegetables (except the pumpkin and taro) and simmer over medium heat. - the mixture

-have boiled, add the pumpkin and taro.
-Reduce heat to low and simmer for about 15 to 20 minutes, and once the ingredients are soft, add the enoki mushrooms. - noodles
+comes to a boil, add the pumpkin and taro.
+Reduce the heat to low and simmer for about 15-20 minutes.
+Once the ingredients are tender, add the enoki mushrooms. - noodles

-and simmer for 5 to 10 minutes, then add the miso paste and dissolve it.
-Once the flavor is just right, sprinkle with fried tofu and seaweed to finish.
+and simmer for 5-10 minutes, then dissolve the miso paste in the broth.
+Once the flavor is just right, sprinkle with fried tofu and dried seaweed and it's ready to serve.

 Tips for enjoying hoto even more